theforeman/hammer-cli/rel-eng/README.md

 as current notebook can not handle password prompt.
 If your env requires interactive steps skip the step in notebook and run its equivalent manually in your terminal.

-> NOTE: If you notebook hangs waiting on your prompt you have to `Menu > Kernel > Interrupt` your notebook kernel.
-It is probable it will loose the variables and you'll have to re-run some steps.
+> NOTE: If your notebook hangs waiting on your prompt you have to `Menu > Kernel > Interrupt` your notebook kernel.
+It may lead to loosing the variables and you'll have to re-run some steps.

+> NOTE: To run Jupyter within virtual machine you need the server to listen to public e.g. `jupyter notebook --ip 0.0.0.0 rel-eng/gem_release.ipynb`.
+Beware of the security risks envolved - access to jupyter notebook means unrestricted access to the shell as the user who runs the Jupyter.

 ## Follow the notebook

 Once you are in the notebook page in your browser read the content to see what is going on.